boaks/zephyr-coaps-client/docu/POWERCONSUMPTION.md

 This chart shows the wakeup from PSM without RAI to send one message without response.

 It takes about 12s, with an average current of 8.5mA at 5V.
 That results in 0.15 mWh per message.
 Sending every hour a message reduces the runtime of a Thingy:91 then to 658 days.
-The large time of 12s depends on the "RRC Activity Timer", which is by the network.
-Using RAI will reduce this time, but RAI is not supported in my region (south germany)
+The large time of 12s depends on the "RRC Activity Timer" (10s at my mobile network provider), which is provided by the network.
+Using RAI will reduce this time, but RAI is not supported in my region (south Germany).

 **LTE-M Request-Response:**